 The silk scarf used to wrap the square box of chocolates is available for $38 from Nordstrom.com; it’s a 44-inch square, which works really well for various square chocolate gift boxes.
-Coach.com has a new collection of silk scarves priced from $58.
+Bloomingdales.com has an array of silk and wool designer scarves priced from $100.
 For chocolates gift boxes, we recommend San Francisco-based Recchiuti or Richart of Paris, both of which have some lovely options in the $40 range.
 Ferrero Rocher Hazelnut chocolates, available at Amazon.com for $16, are also an affordable luxury.

 When making a wine bottle wrap, Bordeaux-style bottles, like those used for Jordan Cabernet Sauvignon and other medium- to full-bodied red wines, are easiest to wrap because they have higher shoulders.
 It’s also important to use a fabric another than silk due to the weight of the bottles.
 A pashmina style, like the Jones pink or Collection XIIX paisley from Macys.com, will work beautifully for under $40.
 Next time you’re out shopping for wrapping paper, just pick up a few scarves instead and keep them stored at home until it’s time to wrap that next wine bottle or gift box.